-Editor’s note: Welcome to Part Two of our three-part series on the internationally-acclaimed Canadian Museum for Human Rights.
+Editor’s note: Welcome to Part Two of our three-part series created as part of an arms length collaboration with Travel Manitoba.
 Along with a photo essay and a focus on individual galleries, Part One features an overview of our experience during a visit to this remarkable museum based in Winnipeg, Manitoba.
-Here, writer Margo Pfeiff zeroes in with a snapshot of the building’s architecture and design.
+Here, writer Margo Pfeiff zooms in with a snapshot of the building’s architecture and design.
 What does it look like, anyway, when an architect embeds a concept like hope for humanity into something concrete?

 Surrounded by Prairie tall grass, the Canadian Museum for Human Rights soars skyward from Winnipeg’s flat landscape like a contemporary glass castle or a mythic mountain.

 It appears ethereal, but its base is four sturdy, stylized “roots” firmly planted into The Forks, the confluence of the Red and Assiniboine Rivers that has been a First Nations’ meeting place for at least 6,000 years.
 This museum, the architect is saying, is anchored in Mother Earth, just as we human beings are.